Twitter Facebook Youtube

 Founding partners contributing USD 5,000 join the International Coalition for Justice and Awareness, receiving:

-• Public recognition in international communications.
+• Public recognition in international communications and campaign materials.

-• Acknowledgment at the Global Asbestos Forum 2026.
+• Official acknowledgment at the Global Asbestos Forum 2026.

 This campaign also underscores the urgent need for public health monitoring, early diagnosis, and occupational safety for exposed populations and for workers in asbestos remediation.